ADORSYS-GIS/taler-obg/docs/obg/FintechAPI-presentation-PIS-flow.md

 **- Request header:**

-  - `{X-Request-ID}` (string): Unique ID that identifies this request through common workflow.
+  - `X-Request-ID` (string): Unique ID that identifies this request through common workflow.
 Must be contained in HTTP Response as well.
   - `X-XSRF-TOKEN` (string): XSRF parameter used to validate a SessionCookie or RedirectCookie.

 **- Response Body:**